 Factories Act, 1948 (India)

-Mandates proper ventilation and temperature control in industrial workplaces to ensure worker safety. -
+Mandates proper ventilation and temperature control in industrial workplaces. -

 National Building Code (NBC) of India

-Provides guidelines for ventilation design, airflow rates, and safety requirements in industrial buildings. -
+Provides guidelines for ventilation design, airflow rates, and safety requirements. -

 Central Pollution Control Board (CPCB)

-Sets standards for air emissions and pollution control, requiring industries to manage exhaust systems effectively. -
+Sets standards for air emissions and pollution control, requiring proper exhaust management. -

 Occupational Safety and Health Guidelines

-Emphasize maintaining acceptable air quality levels and minimizing exposure to hazardous substances. -
+Emphasize maintaining acceptable air quality and minimizing exposure to hazardous substances. -

 Energy Conservation Building Code (ECBC)